dev-moonduck/docker-hadoop/README.md

+# Deprecated project
+This project is not being maintained any more.
+But you can use [docker-hadoop-spawningpool](https://github.com/dev-moonduck/docker-hadoop-spawningpool) instead.
+You can customize docker hadoop cluster and run cluster on local via [docker-hadoop-spawningpool](https://github.com/dev-moonduck/docker-hadoop-spawningpool)

 # Docker hadoop cluster
 This is hadoop docker cluster for test purpose.
 It's not Psuedo-Distributed, but normal distributed hadoop cluster.
 If you want to build Hadoop Apps, this cluster can be good to test your app.